anuragbakshi/google-maps-data-parameter-parser/README.md

 **A JavaScript parser for the Protocol Buffer implementation used for the 'data' parameter in google maps URLs.**

+This is a fork of a great [david-r-edgar/google-maps-data-parameter-parser](https://github.com/david-r-edgar/google-maps-data-parameter-parser).
+Only thing I've done is to make a package out of it that can be used in other projects.
+Much more can be done with it.

 ## Demo test page

 See examples of what this library does at the [demonstration test page](http://loughrigg.org/gmdp/test/).